Last Updated on

 The same applies to when they are brushing their teeth as well.
 If the sharp, temporary pain that accompanies tooth sensitivity is distressing for adults, imagine how distressing those same symptoms are for our little ones.
-Fortunately, many of the treatments used to resolve tooth sensitivity in adults can also be used to treat tooth sensitivity in children as well.
+Fortunately, many of the treatments used to resolve sensitive teeth in adults can also be used to treat tooth sensitivity in children as well.
 In this article, we will take a closer look at what causes tooth sensitivity in the first place and some of the treatments that are currently available.

 CAN TOOTH SENSITIVITY IN CHILDREN BE PREVENTED?

 When it comes to preventing tooth sensitivity in children, the preventative measures that parents can take to help their little ones avoid tooth pain are pretty much the same ones that they use themselves.
-More often than not, preventing tooth sensitivity comes down to practicing good oral hygiene, which can prevent tooth enamel from eroding.
+More often than not, preventing tooth sensitivity comes down to practicing good oral hygiene.
+Which can prevent tooth enamel from eroding.
 If this occurs, the tooth’s dentin will be exposed, which is what triggers tooth sensitivity for most children and adults.

 - Limiting the number of acidic foods and drinks your child consumes

 - Encouraging your child to avoid grinding their teeth

 - Ensuring that they are using a soft-bristled toothbrush when brushing

 - Scheduling regular dental checkups with an expert dentist

 - Drinking water after consuming foods or beverages with high acidity